docarray/docarray/docs/integrations/fastapi.md

 Further, you can send and receive lists of documents represented as a `DocArray` object:
 > **Note**
-> Currently, FastAPI receives DocArray objects as lists, so you have to construct a DocArray inside the function.
+> Currently, `FastAPI` receives `DocArray` objects as lists, so you have to construct a DocArray inside the function.
-> Also, if you want to return DocArray, first you have to convert it to a list.
+> Also, if you want to return a `DocArray` object, first you have to convert it to a list.
-> (shown in the example below)
+> (Shown in the example below)

 ```python
 from typing import List